-Hans Henken returns for Season 2 as grinder for the United States SailGP Team following last year’s debut campaign.
-His experience competing on the supercharged F50 will prove valuable to the crew as it looks to improve upon its overall season standing from last year.
+Hans Henken returns to the United States SailGP Team as a Flight Controller, following his initial involvement onboard in Season 1.
+His prior experience competing on the supercharged F50 will prove valuable to the team as they look to improve upon their overall season standing from Season 2.

-Growing up in Southern California, Henken began sailing at just six-years-old in the Naples Sabot.
-He has competed at the highest levels of the sport since he was a junior sailor racing 470s, 29ers and 49ers.
-In 2008, he introduced himself to the world stage when he won a bronze medal at the youth world championships in the 29er class and topped that the following year when he became the Moth youth world champion.
+Growing up in Southern California, Henken began sailing at just six years old in the Naples Sabot.
+He has competed at the highest levels of the sport since he was a junior sailor primarily racing 29ers, 49ers and the International Moth.
+In 2008, he launched onto the world stage when he won a bronze medal at the 2008 Volvo ISAF Youth World Championships and topped that the following year by becoming the 2009 U23 International Moth World Champion.

-Henken was a member of the Stanford University sailing team, earning a master’s degree in aeronautical and astronautical engineering while with the Cardinal, an invaluable resource to compliment his sailing pedigree.
+Henken was captain of the Stanford University Sailing Team and in his senior year was named Stanford Conference Male Athlete of the Year.
+While competing with the Cardinal, he earned a master’s and bachelor's degree in aeronautical and astronautical engineering, an invaluable resource to compliment his sailing pedigree.

-Similar to his United States SailGP teammates, Henken is an avid surfer and enjoys taking to the slopes whenever he has free time.
+Similar to his U.S. SailGP teammates, Henken is an avid surfer and skier and enjoys both whenever he has free time.